lm2r/lmrun/mesh/README.md

 Copy `sky/config.yaml` to `~/.sky/config.yaml`.

 ### Instance Types
 VPCs are only deployed in regions where selected accelerators are available.
-They are defined by instance types in `constants.py`.
+They are defined by instance types in `Pulumi.yaml`.

-1. Edit the `VM_AWS` list to include all supported types in the cluster.
+1. Edit the `vmAws` list to include all supported types in the cluster.
-2. Update the Pulumi stack following the deployment process below everytime `constants.py` is edited.
+2. Update the Pulumi stack following the deployment process below everytime `Pulumi.yaml` is edited.

 ## Deployment
 Prerequisite: first 2 steps of the [Quickstart](/README.md#quickstart)